1976 American League Championship Series: Game 5

 The deciding game was a fitting ending to a thrilling series, as both teams fought tooth and nail to bring home the AL flag.
 It culminated in a moment of sheer, unbridled joy for the winners and stunned disbelief for the losers.
 The Yankees started Ed Figueroa on three days rest, as the Royals did likewise, starting Dennis Leonard.
 The Royals jumped out on top in the first, as Brett doubled and scored on John Mayberry's two-run homer.
 The Yankees quickly countered in their half, with Mickey Rivers tripling and scoring on Roy White's infield single.
 White went to third after Thurman Munson singled.
 Herzog removed Leonard and brought in Game 2 winner Paul Splittorff, who limited the damage by allowing only Chambliss' sacrifice fly.

 The Royals countered with one in the second, but the Yanks jumped ahead in the third, as they tacked on two; one on a Munson single and the other on a Chambliss' ground out.
 The Yanks added on in the sixth, scoring twice; once on a Munson single and a second time on a Brett throwing error.

 Figueroa held that lead going into the eighth.
 After Al Cowens led off with a single, Billy Martin brought in lefty Grant Jackson.
 He allowed a single to pinch hitter Jim Wohlford.
 Brett then stunned the sell-out crowd of 56,821 by planting Jackson's second pitch just over the short right-field wall, tying the game at six.

+In the top of the ninth, Buck Martinez singled with two outs off Dick Tidrow.
+Al Cowens followed with a walk.
+Wohlford batted for a second time and hit a slow bouncer that Graig Nettles fielded and threw to second to force out Cowens, but ABC's cameras and replays showed Cowens was clearly safe.

 All this was a prelude to the bottom of the ninth inning, when, at 11:43 pm, Chris Chambliss turned on Kansas City reliever Mark Littell's first pitch and sent it over the right center field wall.
 Thousands of fans vaulted over the dugouts and walls and celebrated the Yankees' first pennant in 12 years.
 Chambliss reached second, then dodged hordes of spectators in trying to reach third.
 He then proceeded to make a beeline towards the safety of the clubhouse, as the area around home plate and much of the field was covered with celebrating fans.
 Some time later, Chambliss was escorted back out onto the field to touch home, but the plate had been stolen.
 He touched the area where the plate had been.
 He was later informed by the umpires that given the circumstances of the situation, they would have counted the run regardless.